jackyzha0/quartz/content/notes/use-case-diagrams.md

 ### 2.2 Use case
 - discrete unit of system functionality
-- activity from perpective of an actor
+- activity from perspective of an actor
 - can be abstract or focused
 - say nothing about flow or behaviour
 - map to ⇒ menu items, forms, reports, etc